fmaymone/timeslot-api/doc/api/v1/slots/update_slot_-_add_media.markdown

 Name : id *- required -*
 Description : ID of the slot to update

+Name : visibility
+Description : Visibility of the Slot to update (private/friends/public)

 Name : title *- required -*
 Description : Title of slot (max.
 60 characters)